-Not only is this a very easy dish to make, it only takes 30 minutes from start to finish.
+This easy Chinese eggplant recipe takes just 30 minutes from start to finish.
 Simple ingredients done well is what home-cooking is all about!

-- Shaoxing wine is a Chinese rice wine that adds fantastic flavours to both the minced pork and the eggplant!
+- Shaoxing wine - Chinese cooking wine that adds fantastic flavours to both the minced pork and the eggplant!
 Substitute: dry sherry.

-- Brown sugar is preferred over white as the added molasses gives the dish more depth in flavour!
+- Brown sugar - preferred over white as the added molasses gives the dish more depth in flavour!

 Step by step instructions

-Instead of going through all that trouble, I find it so much easier by simply grilling/broiling the eggplants until golden.
+Instead of going through all that trouble, I find it so much easier to just grill (broil) the eggplants in the oven.
 The result is the same, using much less oil (and avoiding potential mess!) in the process.

-Aside from the flavour benefits of caramelised eggplants, this step (whether frying or grilling/broiling), takes out the excess moisture within the eggplants.
+Aside from the flavour benefits of caramelised eggplants, taking out excess moisture is key to achieving a rich, creamy texture.

-This does 2 important things.
-One, it cooks out any more excess moisture (that were not taken care of in the grilling/broiling process).
-Two, and more importantly, this step will caramelise the soy sauces, the brown sugar and all that flavour sips into and coats the eggplants.
+Stir frying on low heat for 5 to 6 minutes will achieve 2 important things.
+One, it cooks out any more excess moisture (that were not taken care of in the oven).
+Two, and more importantly, this step will caramelise the soy sauces, the brown sugar and all that flavour will sip into and coat the eggplants.
 So delicious.

-The Chinese eggplant with minced pork is all about that rich, caramelised umami flavours.
-For those who like a bit of heat, feel free to toss in some thinly sliced red chilli with garlic at the start.
+The Chinese eggplant with minced pork dish is all about that rich, caramelised umami flavours.
+For those who like a bit of heat, feel free to toss in some fresh red chilli, chilli flakes or dried red chilli with garlic at the start.